 - 7.1 The Case Review Panel (CRP) is a committee convened on a "case by case" basis, with membership dependent upon the matter under consideration.
-It will normally include the following members: - 7.1.1 the Director General or a Senior Executive Officer who is sufficiently independent from the matter under consideration (who will chair the CRP); - 7.1.2 an Executive Officer from the Enforcement Division (likely to be the Principal Executive Officer);
+It will normally include the following members: - 7.1.1 the Director General or a Senior Executive Officer who is sufficiently independent from the matter under consideration (who will chair the CRP); - 7.1.2 an Executive Officer from the Enforcement Division (likely to be the Principal Executive Officer6);

-&lt;sup>6 A "Principal" Executive Officer is the Relevant Executive Officer with responsibility for oversight of a particular matter throughout the enforcement process.
+6 A "Principal" Executive Officer is the Relevant Executive Officer with responsibility for oversight of a particular matter throughout the enforcement process.

-- 7.1.3 another Relevant Executive Officer; and - 7.1.4 at least one other Executive Officer other than the Deputy Director of Intelligence or the General Counsel, who is not connected with the case. - 7.2 The case officer(s) will attend the meeting to present the facts and to answer any questions or clarify issues raised. - 7.3 The CRP will review the matter before it, consider the proposed recommendations for further action and decide how the Commission should deal with the matter from this point forward.
+- 7.1.3 another Relevant Executive Officer7; and - 7.1.4 at least one other Executive Officer other than the Deputy Director of Intelligence or the Deputy Director, Legal, who is not connected with the case. - 7.2 The case officer(s) will attend the meeting to present the facts and to answer any questions or clarify issues raised. - 7.3 The CRP will review the matter before it, consider the proposed recommendations for further action and decide how the Commission should deal with the matter from this point forward.

-8. PROVISION OF CASE MATERIAL, DRAFT REPORT AND A SCHEDULE OF DISCLOSABLE MATERIAL
+8. PROVISION OF CASE MATERIAL, ENFORCEMENT REPORT AND DISCLOSURE

-- 8.1 This stage involves the provision to the party of the draft Enforcement Report and all the material on which the Commission proposes to rely in asking any appointed decision-maker to act.
-It will be carried out by the Enforcement Division, who will be responsible for the investigation and findings. - 8.2 The party will be asked to consider the material that has been provided and respond to the Enforcement Division, in writing by a specified date: - 8.2.1 confirming that the facts as presented are correct or, if not, suggesting what changes might be made so that they are correct, with the evidence to support the assertion made; - 8.2.2 providing any additional information they consider to be material or relevant to the matter; and - 8.2.3 including any comments they may wish to make in relation to the recommendations contained in the draft Enforcement Report. - 8.3 In determining the date by which the response should be provided, the Commission will take account of the nature and volume of information, and the extent to which individual items have been previously available to the party for review and comment. - 8.4 No delays in responses will be accepted unless there are documented exceptional circumstances.
-Any late submissions pertaining to 8.2.1-8.2.3 above, will have to be made before a Senior Decision-Maker in due course and if appointed.
+- 8.1 This stage involves the provision to the party of the draft Enforcement Report and all the material on which the Commission proposes to rely in asking any appointed decision-maker to act.8 It also includes a schedule of disclosable material (see section 8.7 below).
+It will be carried out by the Enforcement Division, who will be responsible for the investigation and findings. - 8.2 The party will be asked to consider the material that has been provided and respond to the Enforcement Division, in writing by a specified date: - 8.2.1 to make any requests regarding the provision of material contained on the schedule of disclosable material that is held by the Commission as per the schedule provided; - 8.2.2 confirming that the facts as presented are correct or, if not, suggesting what changes might be made so that they are correct, with the evidence to support the assertion made; - 8.2.3 providing any additional information they consider to be material or relevant to the matter; and - 8.2.4 including any comments they may wish to make in relation to the recommendations contained in the draft Enforcement Report. - 8.3 In determining the date by which the response should be provided, the Commission will take account of the nature and volume of information, and the extent to which individual items have been previously available to the party for review and comment.

-An Executive Officer will be a "Relevant" Executive Officer where the case involves a person that is connected to the Division for which they have responsibility in the Commission.
+7 An Executive Officer will be a "Relevant" Executive Officer where the case involves a person that is connected to the Division for which they have responsibility in the Commission.
 This will include Executive Officers from the Enforcement and relevant Supervisory Divisions.

-Statutory powers exist throughout the Regulatory Laws and the Enforcement Powers Law in terms similar to sections 11G(2) and 21 of the FSC Law, which allows the Commission to withhold certain confidential information in limited circumstances.
+8 Statutory powers exist throughout the Regulatory Laws and the Enforcement Powers Law in terms similar to sections 11G(2) and 21 of the FSC Law, which allows the Commission to withhold certain confidential information in limited circumstances.